MelissaPastore/goodcitizen/README.md

 https://goodcitizenassistant.herokuapp.com/

 ## Set Up
-To test this app locally, fork and clone this repo and run npm start.
+To test this app locally, fork and clone this repo and run npm install followed by npm start.

 ## Developed By: